progrobe/Hands-Detection-for-Talking-Head/README.md

 <img src="./assets/artifact.png" alt="image1" style="width:30%;">

 So, this repo provides code for data cleaning.
 It can automatically detect and cut out video frames with hands.
+In other words, it can cut input videos into several hands-free clips.

 ## Usage